 NOTE: Prior to setting up or modifying any absence codes, districts must verify the current State of California compliance regulations, including acceptable absence reason codes for ADA reporting.

 To add an absence code, click on the Add button.
 Type a one-character code in the Code field.
+The code can be alpha or numeric only.
 Tab to the Description field, enter the description of the type of absence code.
+The description should not contain an apostrophe or special character.
 Tab again to the Abbreviation field, enter a three-character abbreviation of the code.

 When adding a new absence code, the options and Type of Attendance must be populated.
 The options and Type of Attendance are detailed below.